How to Prepare Your Cut Flower Garden Bed for the Spring Season

 After amending your garden beds, laying the irrigation lines, and managing the weeds, it’s finally time to plant your flower seedlings, perennials, or bulbs.

-When planting your seedlings, make sure the plant’s crown is at or just slightly above the soil surface.
-It’s so important that the plants don’t get stressed after they’re in the ground and rooting in.
+When planting your seedlings, ensure the crown is slightly above the soil surface.
+This will prevent the plants from getting stressed after they’ve been in the ground and rooting in.

 Water all new plants deeply and right away.
 Giving a weekly application of liquid seaweed and fish emulsion, benefits plants by…